mojombo/ernie/README.md

     {call,nat,add,[1,2]}                 message

+Log lines are written when the request completes so they may appear out of order with respect to connection time.
 To facilitate log rotation, Ernie will create a new access log file if the current log file is moved or deleted.

 Native (Erlang) Handler